RMJuanRuiz/Project-management/README.md

 ![projectManagement](https://user-images.githubusercontent.com/49765252/76172719-a6219a80-6166-11ea-9c28-c996cabd0eec.JPG)

-I used technologies like:
+I used technologies like: HTML,CSS, Javascript, PHP, MySQL and Bootstrap.
--HTML
--CSS
--Javascript
--PHP
--MySQL
--Bootstrap